 What is animal testing?

-Both live and deceased animals are used for commercial or scientific research or educational purposes in a range of capacities.
+Both live and deceased animals are used for commercial or scientific research or educational purposes in a range of capacities. usually, this is for medical, veterinary and environmental research.

 Testing on animals has a long medical history.
 The techniques have been viewed by many as invaluable in the development of modern science and the understanding of the human condition.